Scelester/Accounter-failed/README.md

 # Accounter-failed
-app created using Python tkinter
+app created using Python tkinter [for my dads accounts work]

 This is one of the first python project i created using tkinter to help manage accounts, as a replacent for excel.